JohnEdwa/RTAutoSprintExtended/Readme.md

 ## The basics

-This mod will automatically sprint whenever the base game would allow you to sprint, so you do not have to do it manually.
-As a bonus, it also sprints during some less obvious situations, such as when charging attacks or immediately after using utility skills.
+Your character will automatically sprint whenever the base game would allow you to sprint, so you do not have to do it manually.
+This includes sprinting during some less obvious situations, such as when charging certain attacks or immediately after using utility skills.
+The special (useless) sprinting crosshair is disabled, and holding sprint now makes you walk instead, if for some reason you wish to do so.

 ## Features / Differences to the old version
 * Works, for one thing